Type Checking

 BaseAggregatemethods and attributes

-command, event, domain_service, command_handler, event_handler,
+event, domain_service, command_handler, event_handler,

-application_service, subscriber, projection, projector, repository,
+application_service, subscriber, projection, projector,

-database_model, and email.
+repository, database_model, email.

-Both @domain.aggregate (without parens) and @domain.aggregate() (with
+Both @domain.aggregate (bare) and @domain.aggregate() (called) forms

-VS Code Setup
+VS Code

 {